oxeg/openaiapi/3_story_local_context/README.md

 OPENAI_API_KEY=your_api_key_here
 ```

 ## How to Run

-1. Navigate to the `3_story_local_context` directory in your terminal
+1. Navigate to the project directory in your terminal
 2. Run the script:
 ```shell script
 python story_local_context.py
 ```

-3. Enter the initial story elements.
+3. Follow the prompts to enter your story elements:
+   - Character name
+   - Setting
+   - Problem
+   - Ending type
-4. Continue the interaction using the "What's next?" prompt.
+4. Use the "What's next?" prompt to continue the narrative.
-5. Type `quit` or `exit` to stop.
+5. Type `quit` or `exit` to end the session.
-6. Observe that a `.agent` file is created/updated in the directory, storing your conversation history.

 ## Example Usage